 WhatsApp Business

-WhatsApp Business, although was designed while keeping the communication needs of small businesses in mind, can be a handy tool in not only sending out promotional and informational messages but also as an excellent platform for customer support.
+Although it was designed while keeping the communication needs of small businesses in mind, WhatsApp Business can be a handy tool for sending out promotional and informational messages and is an excellent platform for customer support.

-With WhatsApp Business, small and medium-sized businesses can see insights and metrics about customers, and set automated messages which are set for few hours.
+With WhatsApp Business, small and medium-sized businesses can see insights and metrics about customers and set automated messages, which are set for a few hours.

-Recently WABetaInfo leaked a new feature, which has to do with linking external accounts with WhatsApp Business to help its users’ to recover their accounts in case of forgotten or lost passwords.
+Recently, WABetaInfo leaked a new feature that links external accounts with WhatsApp Business to help its users recover their accounts in case of forgotten or lost passwords.

 With the increase of fake news and otherwise misleading information on the platform, WhatsApp introduced a new feature to help users spot suspicious links that could be used to spread misinformation.